reactphp/promise-stream/README.md

 If you do not pass a custom event name, then it will wait for the first "data" event and resolve with a string containing the first data chunk.

+The promise will reject if the stream emits an error – unless you're waiting for the "error" event, in which case it will resolve.

 The promise will reject once the stream closes – unless you're waiting for the "close" event, in which case it will resolve.